MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

 ### Task 3: Start a shell transcript

-1. In the Windows PowerShell console, enter the following command, and then press the Enter key:
+1. In the **Windows PowerShell console**, enter the following command, and then press the Enter key:

    ```ps
    Start-Transcript C:\DayOne.txt
    ```

 > **Note:** You've now started a transcript of your Windows PowerShell session.
-It'll save all commands that you enter and the command output to a text file until you run **Stop‑Transcript** or close the Windows PowerShell window.
+It'll save all commands that you enter and the command output to a text file until you run **Stop‑Transcript** or close the **Windows PowerShell** window.
 You can review the transcript's contents at any time by opening **C:\DayOne.txt**.

 ### Exercise 1 results